chrisnoce/note/README.md

 note
 ====

-Abstract for Pure Data.
-Converts messages containing letter names and octaves to appropriate MIDI notes.
+**Note.pd** is an abstract for `Pure Data` that converts messages containing letter names and octaves to appropriate MIDI notes.